hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 We observe: to operate with tabled data means thinking in a lot of rows build from a sequence columns.
 Or in other words, every data item (the row) has to have the same attributes (the columns).
 A key is needed to make every row unique.
 Where no natural uniqueness is given, an artifical value has to be introduced.

 I invite you to understand a row as an object (which is an individual!) annotated by attributes.
-Every object is unique with a common structure.
+In this picture we have object sets, each table is such a set.
+Every object of a set is unique with a common structure.
 Computer people would say they have the same type.

-What we've done with the rows means in this interpretation to filter or extend attributes of this objects.
+Let's do the check with the *persistence task*:

-Let's do our check: counting data is easy - as easy as counting objects.
-Filter data is easy as well.
++ counting data as easy as counting objects of a set with a required attribute value.
++ associate data would require to blend objects.
+Some attribute of one object contain an identifier of another object.
+At this place the other object would be "projected" into the other object.
+What we get is a hierarchy of objects.
+Nothing bad so far, every object oriented programming does such things.
+But this hierachy of objects can be complex, must be filtered.
++ catagorizing data requires to have an overview of the data and compare them.
+The simples case is we look to all objects we have in the different sets and compare them.
+But this objects are some pre-decision of categories.
+Ok, so we look at the objects trees by associating them by their IDs.
+Because the tree is shaped by the IDs, this is also a pre-judgement.
+To find new categories, it would require to resolve all IDs and objects and define another strucure.
+Seems possible, but not very easy
++ filtering data means to filter attributes of objects.
+Filtering objects, some attribute of objects is no hard task.
++ predicting data in the sense of filling gaps is the same as filling missing objects.
+This seams reasonable, if you have a set ob objects you might identify a pattern how they all look like.
+Predicting attributes of the objects might be much harder, I would assume that further attributes can not be infered from already known one.
+It might require a model of the object itself, some kind of preknowledge or judgment about the objects of a set to do this.

-Unfortunately, the world is bad.
-Data can look like the example in figure "Graph DBs":
+There is an alternative way of thinking data.
+Again we have objects in our mind, but instead of big blocks of data wie look at them as small units.
+If we relate this units with other units,  data can look like the example in figure "Graph DBs":

 {{< figure src="/src/graphdbex.png" title="Graph DBs" >}}

 As you can see, this data have no common shape.
-You may interpret relations as attributes, but then all items looks individual.
-This data landscape doesn't let think about tables and equal structured rows.
+This data landscape doesn't let think you about tables and equal structured rows.
 The whole thing seems more like a collection of knowledge as it may be at some point in time.
-If we know something new about Sarah or the dog, it will be easy to expand the database by introducing new nodes or relations.
-As you may expect, graph databases were introduced to handle such data.
+If we know something new about Sarah or the dog for example it will be easy to expand the database by introducing new nodes or relations.
+As you may expect, graph databases were introduced to handle such data: they are connected graphs.

-Counting data and filtering may be not so easy, Association is simple: just draw a new path in the graph.
+Retrieving data and gaining information becomes a walk throw the graph.
+Starting from something known - item named "Mike" - we walking down the "father" link and learn that Mike is the father of John.
+Taking another path out from "Mike" we get the data that Mike is also father of Sahra.
+Keeping this in mind we can check the *persistence task*

++ counting is a little bit harder here: it is about to examine all paths starting from a node.
+Graph search can be a heavy thing.
++ associating data is very easy: links can be drawn from every item to very item.
+The graph structure grows as knowledge grows
++ categorizing data is easy as well.
+If we express categories or judgments by relations, any way of category is possible.
+And it is changable, because rearranging links should be the brilliant capability of graph data bases
++ filtering has a pro site and a down site.
+Forbid some paths - which means some relations - is an easy task.
+But filtering more complex data described by subgraphs may be hard.
+This is because an information may be represented by different shaped subgraphs.
+It is a matter of data organisation if filtering is hard or not so hard.
++ predicting is a difficult topic here.
+Predicting in the context of counting may be hard.
+Predicting in a connected graph could be also done as structure pattern matching: some structures may be very simmilar to other structures.
+If one add some links ore nodes to get the similar structures this is the prediction.

 {{< figure src="/src/rdf.png" class="myimg" title="RDF" >}}